 I found the Couch 2 5k plan and had read a lot of people found it useful and had been successful using it, so I decided to give it a go.
-For me, this turned out to be a little more de-motivating as I was struggling with even the first week, making me question just how unfit I really was.
+For me, this turned out to be a little more de-motivating as I was struggling with the first week.
+This really made me question just how unfit I really was.
 I decided to push through and after reading advice to slow my running pace down, I made it to week 2.
 After completing week 2, I decided that I was going to create my own plan and see how my progress turned out.

 Three of my favourite virtual running websites are Virtual Runner UK, Awesome Virtual Running and Virtual Racing UK.
 There are a range of challenges, from 5k to marathon distances, or seeing how much distance you can run in 24 hours, 100km in a month or 1000km in a year – you are sure to find something that challenges and motivates you.
-There are also other virtual running websites available, but I have only used the two above so far.
+There are also other virtual running websites available, but I have only used the three above so far.

 I find that signing up to events makes me really put the effort in when it comes to training; this is usually because I set myself a race goal time.
-Atmosphere at race events are great and I’m quite a competitive person, and even though I know I’ll never win an event, I still want to finish as high up as I can and running with other runners just brings out that competitive spirit.
-If you haven’t ran an event before, see if you can find a local Parkrun to try!
+Atmosphere at race events are great and I’m quite a competitive person, so even though I know I’ll never win an event, I still want to finish as high up as I can!
+If you haven’t ran an event before, see if you can find a local Parkrun to try.

 I am part of a few running related Facebook groups and find it a great way to connect with other runners all over the world.
 It’s a great way to get insight and tips from people who have been running longer than you, but also nice to connect with people who are around your experience level and experiencing the same struggles.
 I enjoy reading about their inspirational stories and their recent runs, as well as admiring all of their medals after events.

 Having someone that you are accountable to ensures that you get out for your runs as you don’t want to let your running partner down.
-We bounce off of each other – some days he doesn’t feel up to it but I encourage him and set the pace, and other days he’s the one that has to convince me to get ready to go out.
+Chris and I bounce off of each other – some days he doesn’t feel up to it but I encourage him and set the pace, and other days he’s the one that has to convince me to get ready to go out.
 It’s nice to have someone to talk to, especially when you are doing a long, slow and steady run.
 I will discuss what makes a good running buddy in a later post, as there are a few important factors to consider before running with someone else.

 I hope that this post has given you some ideas, or places to look for motivation.
 We all have bad days or bad runs, but it is important to keep going and to be proud of what you have achieved.
 Just remember, you are lapping everybody who is at home on the couch, so just keep moving!